abinash-behera/CodePrep/OOPS Basics/README.md

 Note - Two methods have the same signature if they have the same name and argument types.

 Method Overloading - Methods within the same class with different signatures.
 Overloaded methods are differentiated by the number and the type of the arguments passed into the method.
-The *return type* is not considered a part of this differentiation.
+The *return type* is not considered as a part of this differentiation.

 [Method Overriding](https://docs.oracle.com/javase/tutorial/java/IandI/override.html) - Overriding is possible because of the ability of a reference variable to refer to any object of its declared type or any subtype of its declared type.
 A reference variable can be declared as a class or interface type.
 *It is a compile-time error if an instance method overrides a static method.* Also, the access modifier of an overriding or hiding method must provide at least as much access as the overridden or hidden method.